Phillip

 Phillip shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational pathways account for 20.5% of qualifications among those aged 15+, with advanced diplomas at 9.5% and certificates at 11.0%.
-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
-This includes 10.7% in tertiary education, 4.7% in primary education, and 2.7% pursuing secondary education.
+This includes advanced diplomas at 9.5% and certificates at 11.0%.
+Educational participation is particularly high in Phillip, with 25.9% of its residents currently enrolled in formal education.
+This includes 10.7% pursuing tertiary education, 4.7% in primary education, and 2.7% engaged in secondary education.

 Frequently Asked Questions - Education